azadbolour/boardgame/haskell-server/README.md

 * `./run.sh` - to start the server.

-  It gets its configuraiton from the _config.yml_ file you created.
+  It gets its configuration from the _config.yml_ file you created.

 ### Running Specific Test Suites